GitbookIO/gitbook/packages/react-openapi/README.md

 # `@gitbook/react-openapi`

-React components to render OpenAPI operations.
+Style-less React components to render OpenAPI operation blocks.

-## Features

--   Generate code samples for the request
--   Support custom cde samples with `x-codeSamples` (Redocly syntax)

-## TODO

--   Support for trying out the request
+Note: The package is a TypeScript package and do not expose JS built files.